-PLATEAU — Denizens of the Plateau are treated to a new drinking hub this month, with the addition of Projet Pilote, a distillery, microbrewery, restaurant, and bar all under one roof on Rachel Street.
+PLATEAU — Denizens of the Plateau are treated to a new drinking hub this month, with the addition of Projet Pilote, a distillery, microbrewery, restaurant, and bar all under one roof.
 Read more here.

-Projet Pilote is open Tuesday to Saturday, from 4 p.m. to midnight, at 980 Rachel East.
+Projet Pilote is open from 4 p.m. to midnight Tuesday through Saturday at 980 Rachel East.

-Stella Pizzeria’s second outpost is open Tuesday to Saturday, from 5 to 10 p.m., at 1100 Bélanger Street.
+Stella Pizzeria’s second outpost is open from 5 to 10 p.m.
+Tuesday to Saturday at 1100 Bélanger Street.

 MILE END — Restaurateur trio Franco Parreira, Maxime Tremblay, and Emmanuel Goubard are striving to revive Montreal rotisserie chicken landmark Laurier BBQ — but on St-Viateur instead.
 They’re serving up a takeout menu of rotisserie chicken meals with fries, coleslaw, and gravy, as well as salads, sandwiches, and desserts, including reproductions of the restaurant’s beloved moka and carrot cakes.
 Read more here.

-Laurier BBQ is open Wednesday to Sunday 4 to 8 p.m. at 231 St-Viateur West.
+Laurier BBQ is open from 4 p.m. to 8 p.m.
+Wednesday through Sunday at 231 St-Viateur West.

-WESTMOUNT — H4C chef Dany Bolduc has opened a second location for his gourmet grocery story Marché La Pantry Par Dany Bolduc — almost a year since the launch of the first in Saint-Henri.
-It sells breads, pastries, canned goods, ready-made meals, and local wines.
+WESTMOUNT — H4C chef Dany Bolduc has opened a second location of his gourmet grocery story Marché La Pantry Par Dany Bolduc — almost a year since the launch of the first in Saint-Henri.
+It sells bread, pastries, canned goods, ready-made meals, and local wines.

 Marché La Pantry Par Dany Bolduc’s Westmount location is open Tuesday to Sunday, 7 a.m. to 8 p.m., at 4879 Sherbrooke Street West.

-Bazart is open Wednesday to Sunday, from 5 p.m. to midnight, at 969 Wellington Street.
+Bazart is open from 5 p.m. to midnight Wednesday to Sunday at 969 Wellington Street.

-GRIFFINTOWN — A unique mash-up of 90s nostalgia and New York City bodegas is the inspiration behind this new Montreal cafe.
-Bodega comes complete with Dunkaroos, coffee served in NYC’s iconic blue and white Anthora paper cups (but with the requisite “We are happy to serve you” scrawled in French), and a short sandwich menu that, Time Out reports, comes courtesy of Jellyfish chef Mathieu Masson Duceppe.
+GRIFFINTOWN — A unique mash-up of 90s nostalgia and New York City bodega culture is the inspiration behind this new Montreal cafe.
+Bodega comes complete with Dunkaroos, coffee served in NYC’s iconic blue and white Anthora paper cups (but with the requisite “We are happy to serve you” scrawled in French), and a short sandwich menu, which Time Out reports comes courtesy of Jellyfish chef Mathieu Masson Duceppe.

-Bodega is open Monday to Saturday 8 a.m. to 4 p.m. at 248 De la Montagne.
+Bodega is open Monday to Saturday, from 8 a.m. to 4 p.m., at 248 De la Montagne.

 OLD MONTREAL — On July 15, Old Montreal became home to a new restaurant dishing out flavours that seem to span the Middle East, North Africa, and Greece.
 Babacool is putting out all manner of dips (muhammara, baba ghanoush, hummus), salads, including a halloumi one described as “Greek salad style” and a Moroccan cooked salad with tomatoes, peppers, and olives, and other dishes like shakshuka, lamb kefta, and tomato cumin shrimps with star anise, ouzo, feta, and radish.

-The word “babacool” is generally used to refer to a person adopting a free-spirited, hippie-like lifestyle, and when combined with some of the language and imagery that appears on the restaurant’s social media account, that seems to be the ethos it’s angling for.
-However, photos of the space show a look that’s also replete with some sleek, modern touches like linear fluorescent lighting, exposed metal piping, and a large circular mirror.
+The word “babacool” generally refers to a person adopting a free-spirited, hippie-like lifestyle.
+Combined with some of the language and imagery on the restaurant’s social media account, that seems to be the ethos it’s angling for.
+However, photos of the space show a look replete with sleek, modern touches like linear fluorescent lighting, exposed metal piping, and a large circular mirror.

-Babacool is open Wednesday to Saturday, from 6 to 11 p.m., at 140 Notre-Dame Street West.
+Babacool is open from 6 to 11 p.m.
+Wednesday to Saturday at 140 Notre-Dame Street West.

 OLD MONTREAL — 49th Parallel opened its first coffee shop outside of Vancouver on July 16, occupying the space that once housed 40-year-old diner Plaza McGill.
-The location is also serving up doughnuts, in classic favours and Quebec-specific renditions like pouding chômeur and Saguenay-Lac-Saint-Jean blueberry.
+The location also serves doughnuts in classic favours and Quebec-specific renditions like pouding chômeur and Saguenay-Lac-Saint-Jean blueberry.
 Read more here.

 49th Parallel Café is open Monday to Friday, 7 a.m. to 4 p.m., and Saturday and Sunday, from 9 a.m. to 4 p.m., at 488 McGill Street.